Kirity/cicd-pieline-as-code-demo/README.md

 ![image](https://user-images.githubusercontent.com/15073157/193424576-f2cb2e36-5690-468e-86e8-d5f765143e81.png)

-There are two ways to execute the template file one with CloudForamtion UI and with CLI.
-Command to run in CLI is ```aws cloudformation create-stack --template-body file://cicd-print-s3-buckets-lambda-pipeline.yaml --stack-name cicd-print-s3-buckets-lambda-pipeline```
+There are two ways to execute the template file one with CloudFormation UI and with CLI.
+Command to run in CLI is ```aws cloudformation create-stack --template-body file://cicd-print-s3-buckets-lambda-pipeline.yaml --stack-name cicd-print-s3-buckets-lambda-pipeline```.

 The view from CloudFormation service